Open Access Scholarly Journal Collection

 The Prairie Journal of Educational Research (ISSN 2373-0994) is a journal created by and for Kansas State University’s College of Education students.
 Designed specifically for Kansas State University College of Education students, PJER provides a platform for student publication and an opportunity to learn about the world of academic publishing.

-The Studies in 20th & 21st Century Literature (ISSN 2334-4415) is committed to publishing high quality, anonymously peer reviewed articles written in English on post-1900 literature in French, German, and Spanish.
+Studies in 20th & 21st Century Literature (ISSN 2334-4415) is committed to publishing high quality, anonymously peer reviewed articles written in English on post-1900 literature, film, and media in French, German, and Spanish.
 The journal is devoted to literary theory and criticism in the modern languages, and encourages interdisciplinary and collaborative submissions.
 A book review section appears in every issue.
+STTCL was founded in 1976 by Kansas State University Modern Languages faculty, and transitioned to an online, open access format in 2014 with the support of New Prairie Press, an academic press housed at Kansas State University Libraries.

-What kind of journals will KSU include in New Prairie Press?
+What kind of journals are published in New Prairie Press?

-The KSU Hale Library hosts and publishes peer-reviewed, fully open access journals.
+The Kansas State University Libraries hosts and publishes peer-reviewed, fully open access journals.
 Our support focuses on projects with direct links to Kansas State University through its faculty, students, programs, centers, or institutes.
-As a service to the research community, the KSU Hale Library’s commitment to true open access to scholarly information extends to authors.
+As a service to the research community, the Libraries' commitment to true open access to scholarly information extends to authors.
 This means that there are no article or submission charges for journals hosted or published in New Prairie Press.

 Do I have to be a faculty or staff member at KSU to host a journal on New Prairie Press?